rust-lang/book/second-edition/src/ch10-02-traits.md

 ### Implementing a Trait on a Type

-Now that we've defined the `Summarizable` trait, we can implement it on the types in our media aggregator that we want to have this behavior.
+Now that we’ve defined the `Summarizable` trait, we can implement it on the types in our media aggregator that we want to have this behavior.
 Listing 10-12 shows an implementation of the `Summarizable` trait on the `NewsArticle` struct that uses the headline, the author, and the location to create the return value of `summary`.
-For the `Tweet` struct, we've chosen to define `summary` as the username followed by the whole text of the tweet, assuming that tweet content is already limited to 140 characters.
+For the `Tweet` struct, we’ve chosen to define `summary` as the username followed by the whole text of the tweet, assuming that tweet content is already limited to 140 characters.